 Eligible applicants will be invited to an interview with the CDT management team and the academic and industrial supervisors where appropriate.

 You can apply for a specific project or submit a general application where we will then notify applicants as projects become available.
-Offers are made on a rolling basis so we recommend submitting an application to make sure you don't miss out.
+Offers are made on a rolling basis so we recommend submitting an early application to make sure you don't miss out.

 The School of Materials at the University of Manchester and the Department of Materials Science and Engineering at the University of Sheffield have been recognised for their commitment to gender equality and each hold silver Athena Swan awards from the Equality Challenge Unit.